sarahciston/codingcare/_drafts/interviews.md

 But like kind of open source, E. or all I on on monolithic.

-00:27:33.000 --> 00:27:42.000
 How companies are big talk I don't know what to call that but I also don't think that it's it's markedly against that like a student gonna come in and be like i'm super into volunteer and

-00:27:42.000 --> 00:27:56.000
 i'd be like all right that's weird okay you know like I don't think it explicitly rejects like be an imposing ideology or an ideology that's using creative code for a vocational setting. but the my experience with the group has it's it kind of leans in that direction.
 I don't know.
 Is there a terminology for that those those sorts of ideas?

-*Yeah, I mean, I think open source as an attitude is definitely something that I was thinking about from the beginning.
-But I like what you're saying about this second piece which is like that*
+>*Yeah, I mean, I think open source as an attitude is definitely something that I was thinking about from the beginning.
+But I like what you're saying about this second piece which is like that, like an approach to how we approach, or it's like an approach to ideas that like we want.

-, like an approach to how we approach, or it's like an approach to ideas that like we want.
-If someone comes in with an opposing idea. where the the thinking is like, let's talk about it like Why are you like, Tell us what's interesting to you about that.
+>If someone comes in with an opposing idea. where the the thinking is like, let's talk about it like Why are you like, Tell us what's interesting to you about that.
 Or how you're thinking about that and like maybe we disagree. but we're interested to know where you're coming from.
 Like let's hear opposing like a dialectical approach.
-I guess is what you'd call it whoa That's that's a good way of thinking that's that's a value Oh, I don't know how to describe, like, not task oriented as a as a value, or like a component of the manifesto.
+I guess is what you'd call it

+whoa That's that's a good way of thinking that's that's a value Oh, I don't know how to describe, like, not task oriented as a as a value, or like a component of the manifesto.

-00:29:03.000 --> 00:29:13.000
-Yeah, I've been saying like process oriented before I was saying like process prep little project based.
+>Yeah, I've been saying like process oriented before I was saying like process prep little project based.

-00:29:13.000 --> 00:29:43.000
 But I think it's. more process.
 I wouldn't say it's project-based - process like as as opposed to project base Wow! yeah, How because I feel like there's a difference between like these

-00:29:44.000 --> 00:29:54.000
-are the there's like 3 parts maybe there's like these are the things that we we advocate for.

-00:29:54.000 --> 00:30:09.000
-And then there's like you know like open source or cooperation, and then, or maybe corporate, I don't know there's like the things we advocate for. and then there's the values behind them that are the reason
+>are the there's like 3 parts maybe there's like these are the things that we we advocate for.
+And then there's like you know like open source or cooperation, and then, or maybe corporate, I don't know there's like the things we advocate for. and then there's the values behind them that are the reason we advocate for them and then there's the how those get put into practice in front of them like, what does that look like when it plays out?

-00:30:09.000 --> 00:30:21.000
-we advocate for them and then there's the how those get put into practice in front of them like, what does that look like when it plays out?
 We flip like the first 2.

-00:30:21.000 --> 00:30:26.000
 But yeah, those are the 3 3 sections.

-00:30:26.000 --> 00:30:33.000
 The thinking behind it.
 Then there's the So you said it the values.

-00:30:33.000 --> 00:30:37.000
 And then, yeah, the the 3 I forgot the term I just like totally forgotten.

-00:30:37.000 --> 00:30:41.000
-No, it's helpful to hear it from you too, because like this.
+>No, it's helpful to hear it from you too, because like this.

-00:30:41.000 --> 00:30:46.000
 It really is a group like I stuff i've been thinking about from the beginning.

-00:30:46.000 --> 00:30:58.000
 But everybody's brought their own life to it and it's really helpful to hear it from other perspectives, and to like put other language to it.

-00:30:58.000 --> 00:31:03.000
 So like.
 Our conversation is very similar, but also totally different from mine.

-00:31:03.000 --> 00:31:11.000
 With Catherine. so it's it's really useful so feel free to repeat like reiterate like.

-00:31:11.000 --> 00:31:20.000
 I hope you plan on keeping up like the creative code practice, like as you continue or like in a community like you're kind of a cornerstone of this one.

-00:31:20.000 --> 00:31:25.000
 So I hope you like. continue to be 7 or more people.

-00:31:25.000 --> 00:31:38.000
-Thank you.
+>Thank you.
 I I feel like I definitely have to, just for my own practice, like I was reading the other interview, editing it down, and I was like, Wow, This is like a real thing.

-00:31:38.000 --> 00:31:46.000
 Like it feels momentous like, actually like what it he made a real legitimate thing.

-00:31:46.000 --> 00:31:52.000
 Yeah, you actually did.
 So a legit impactful thing.
 Yeah.
 Yeah.

-00:31:52.000 --> 00:31:59.000
 And it really has had an impact on me, too, like as much or more than everybody else.

-00:31:59.000 --> 00:32:04.000
-So that is of so much like that means so much to me.

-00:32:04.000 --> 00:32:17.000
-That I was joking at the beginning, like don't let this become my dissertation, because, like teaching used to take up so much of my life in a way that I hated because it was like planning and getting nervous for doing
+>So that is of so much like that means so much to me.
+That I was joking at the beginning, like don't let this become my dissertation, because, like teaching used to take up so much of my life in a way that I hated because it was like planning and getting nervous for doing lectures. but this mode feels like the kind. of teaching that just feeds my soul and feeds my creative practice. and it's just so much more affirming and energy giving.

-00:32:17.000 --> 00:32:31.000
-lectures. but this mode feels like the kind. of teaching that just feeds my soul and feeds my creative practice. and it's just so much more affirming and energy giving.

 00:32:31.000 --> 00:32:41.000
 Then, and if it does feel like the core of like that I Guess that's what I mean is like the thinking behind the like.

-00:32:41.000 --> 00:32:58.000
 The values, and then the the whatever the thing, is in the middle that I can't think of the word for the I forgot it was good where you will see it, and then the like how those get enacted.

-00:32:58.000 --> 00:33:14.000
-But like I mean i'm thinking of like dot or my own experience, like I feel like a lot of the the values or a lot of the kind of like ideologies that I would try was trying to hold on to and be a lot
+But like I mean i'm thinking of like dot or my own experience, like I feel like a lot of the the values or a lot of the kind of like ideologies that I would try was trying to hold on to and be a lot harder for me to hold on to without code collect it, even Dodgy, who's like he was confronted with opportunities to profit immensely off of nfts, but decided not to because of code collect because like you know, when he was thinking about these ideas, he could see other people who are also using code in the creative manner.

-00:33:14.000 --> 00:33:26.000
-harder for me to hold on to without code collect it, even Dodgy, who's like he was confronted with opportunities to profit immensely off of nfts, but decided not to because of code collect because like

-00:33:26.000 --> 00:33:32.000
-you know, when he was thinking about these ideas, he could see other people who are also using code in the creative manner.

-00:33:32.000 --> 00:33:45.000
-So it like actively shaped the ethics of of like students who have a lot of power or not students, but like individuals who are like who have exceptional power with their.
+So it like actively shaped the ethics of students who have a lot of power or not students, but like individuals who are like who have exceptional power with their.

 00:33:45.000 --> 00:33:53.000
-So I think I can see creative code collective as kind of like a way to like reinforce ethics.

-00:33:53.000 --> 00:34:04.000
-Yeah, and without imposing them like, no one went to Daji and said, What you're doing is wrong.

-00:34:04.000 --> 00:34:21.000
-We said, Oh, like it sounds like you're having mixed feelings about this like let's talk about it, or he was very vocal about, but it was like we were all interested in, it and had dynamic conversations around
+So I think I can see creative code collective as kind of like a way to reinforce ethics — and without imposing them.
+No one went to Elea and said, What you're doing is wrong.
+We said, Oh, like it sounds like you're having mixed feelings about this like let's talk about it, or he was very vocal about, but it was like we were all interested in, it and had dynamic conversations around it it was never like. don't do that what are you doing but definitely a space to hold like all the possibilities around it which I really appreciate.

-00:34:21.000 --> 00:34:33.000
-it it was never like. don't do that what are you doing but definitely a space to hold like all the possibilities around it which I really appreciate.

-00:34:33.000 --> 00:34:42.000
 And i've been careful not to I mean I know you and I have gotten into like some heated conversations which I really enjoy.

-00:34:42.000 --> 00:34:45.000
-But we're I think we're always there's a like a lot of respect.

-00:34:45.000 --> 00:34:56.000
-Yeah there to hold all of the opposing ideas yeah So I guess that's like the like.
+But we're I think we're always there's a like a lot of respect there to hold all of the opposing ideas yeah So I guess that's like the like.

-00:34:56.000 --> 00:35:01.000
 The dialectical is the value and yeah i'm stuck on like what to call those things.

-00:35:01.000 --> 00:35:12.000
-But I it's interesting how that plays out What would you I have like to couple more questions 3 more questions.
+But I it's interesting how that plays out

+>What would you I have like to couple more questions 3 more questions.
-00:35:12.000 --> 00:35:18.000
 I guess so. we'll just like tell you what they all are, and then we can like chat about them in general.

-00:35:18.000 --> 00:35:26.000
 One is like, Do you have a favorite like what do you like about co- collective like?

-00:35:26.000 --> 00:35:31.000
 Do you have a favorite memory or moment from it?

-What would you change about it?
+>What would you change about it?

-00:35:31.000 --> 00:35:39.000
 Feel free to get unrealistic.
 No budgets or limits or like you won't it's Okay, if you insult me.

-00:35:39.000 --> 00:35:44.000
-And then what would you take?
+>And then what would you take?
 What do you take with you from your experiences?

-00:35:44.000 --> 00:35:48.000
 How has it changed you, or what you make or what you'll do

-00:35:48.000 --> 00:35:53.000
 I have 2 favorite memories.
 I think they're both like one in recent memory.

-00:35:53.000 --> 00:35:56.000
 I loved editing that Three.js scene with Ada.
 I love being able to have group input, and also before I was trying to communicate Three.js knowledge, and I've been struggling to get it out of my head.
 But, for some reason, seeing it in the group setting, it was a really fulfilling, experience, like a teaching moment where I could communicate a lot of knowledge in a short amount of time.

-00:36:20.000 --> 00:36:31.000
 There was also I forget her name, but this was pre-pandemic, but it was a beginner student to a trouble with code, and I think it was Catherine.
 But I forget.
 It was just like being able to see the mentorship between between people.
 That was a really powerful thing for me to see that, like Katherine was helping her.
 Yeah, , yeah, forgot who was helping.
 But, like I remember seeing seeing that kind of like troubleshooting, debugging.
 That was really important for me to see as far as where i'd like to see this.

 I'd love to see this outside of the university setting I wish this existed for urban professionals.
 I feel like not all of my silicon valley friends would partake in something like this, because they're so burnt out on code.
 But I'm sure there's a lot of people that are still wanting to have this conversation, wanting to office like in my career right now.